Istanbul nightclub attack: ISIS claims responsibility

 'At first we thought it was a fight'

-Witnesses who survived the attack explained how what should have been a celebratory evening turned into a bloodbath.
+Witnesses described how the festive evening turned into a bloodbath.

 "We were having fun.
 At first we thought it was a fight, then there was a lot of gunfire," eyewitness Yunus Turk told CNN.